uncoast-unconf/uu-2019-day-zero/00-preparation/02-devtools-rtools/README.md

-# devtools and Rtools
+# devtools

-There are a couple of slide decks this week:
+There is only one slide deck:

 - [Review and devtools](00-review-devtools.html), for everyone
-- [Rtools](01-rtools.html), for Windows only (sorry!)

 ## Review